JGarza189/oncological-modeling/Supplement/README.md

 ## preliminary.figures.pdf
 The preliminary.figures.pdf file contains initial model-generated figures that visualize tumor and immune cell dynamics.
 These figures highlight key trends, aiding in model refinement and validation using data and constants taken from the literature.

+## manuscript-results.docx
+This Word document presents a overview of the preliminary modeling results.